singhbhaskar/p5.js-math-library/README.md

 ![p5.math](p5.math.png)
 # p5.math
-A p5.js library for numerical computing.
+A [p5.js](https://p5js.org) library for teaching, learning, and exploring mathematics.

-The goal of this project is to extend [p5.js](https://p5js.org) for teaching, learning, and exploring common math subjects including:
+This project aims to simplify the introduction of computational thinking in the math classroom and supercharge the math toolkit available to creative coders.
+Initial development is focused on foundational subjects including:
 - Algebra
 - Geometry
 - Complex Numbers